BeNe Super Cup

 The BeNe Super Cup was a women's football competition between the winners of the Dutch Vrouwen Eredivisie and the Belgian Women's First Division.
-It was played two times.
+It was played twice.

 The inaugural edition took place on 30 August 2011 in Venlo, Netherlands between Standard Liège and FC Twente.
 Standard won 4-1.

 The competition was a first step towards the joint BeNe League that gathered the top eight teams from each country and was started in the 2012–13 season and lasted three seasons.
 The Super Cup has not been held since.